kwado-tech/bubble/README.md

 (Enables dragging bubble to bottom screen to exit)
 - showCloseButton - Defaults to `False`
 (Adds a close button icon to the bubble-head)
+- sendAppToBackground - Defaults to `True`
+(Sends application to background)

 ## [Buy me a Coffee](https://www.buymeacoffee.com/dsaved)